blashbrook/folder-gallery/WARP.md

 ## Project Overview

 This is a lightweight Node.js CLI tool that creates dynamic image galleries from any directory.
 It can be installed globally and launched from any folder using the `gallery` command.
-The server generates web files dynamically in a `.gallery-cache` directory within the working directory.
+The tool consists of:

+1. **Legacy standalone server** (`server.js`) - Original single-file implementation with embedded HTML
+2. **Modern CLI system** (`bin/gallery.js`, `bin/server-runner.js`) - Global command with detached background servers
+3. **Dynamic cache system** - Per-directory `.gallery-cache` with generated HTML, thumbnails, and metadata

+### Core Philosophy & Goals

+**Simplicity First**: The project prioritizes ease of use over complexity.
+Users should be able to run `gallery up` in any directory and get a beautiful, functional gallery immediately.

+**Performance Through Intelligence**: Rather than raw speed, the focus is on smart optimizations:
+- Viewport-aware thumbnail generation (visible images first)
+- Progressive loading (tiny previews → full thumbnails)
+- Aggressive caching with intelligent invalidation
+- Minimal SSE updates to reduce overhead

+**User Experience Excellence**: Every feature serves the end-user experience:
+- Responsive masonry layout that works on all devices
+- Smooth zoom/pan interactions with visual feedback
+- Real-time progress indicators during operations
+- Persistent favorites with localStorage
+- Theme toggling for different lighting conditions

+**Native macOS Aesthetic**: The design embraces glassmorphism inspired by modern macOS:
+- Frosted glass modal buttons with backdrop blur
+- Translucent UI elements that feel like they float above content
+- System font stacks for native OS integration
+- Subtle depth through layered shadows and transparency
+- Refined interactions that feel at home on macOS

 ## Key Architecture

+### Design Priorities (Critical - DO NOT VIOLATE)

+1. **Single-Command Simplicity**: `gallery up` must work from any directory without configuration
+2. **Non-Blocking CLI**: CLI commands return control to terminal immediately
+3. **Per-Directory Isolation**: Each directory gets its own `.gallery-cache` and server process
+4. **Progressive Enhancement**: Gallery works without JavaScript, enhanced with it
+5. **Graceful Degradation**: Failures in thumbnail generation don't break the gallery
+6. **Memory Efficiency**: Large galleries (1000+ images) shouldn't crash or slow the system
+7. **Visual Responsiveness**: UI updates must feel instant, even during heavy processing

 ### Global Installation System
 - **Package Structure**: Installed globally via `npm install -g` or `npm link`